LsuhscBioinformatics/BIG-DE/README.md

 # BIG-DE
 BIG-DE (BioInformatics and Genomics - Differential Expression) is an open source, Shiny-based application for exploring, visualizing, and analyzing gene expression data with minimal coding required.
 Users can use the application in their own RNA-seq or microarray expression data, and download the results.
 Built-in visualization tools include box plots, heatmaps and volcano plots.
-Please download the sample data provided to test the application.
+Please download the sample data (expression and pheno files) provided to test the application.

 ## Access the application [here](http://big.bio.lsuhsc.edu:3838/) or download R files and run locally